Abhishek2999/UPI-Transactions-Power-BI-Dashboard/README.md

 -	Performed Data Profiling to check for null values, blanks, or errors in the dataset.
 -	Applied Conditional Formatting to enhance visualization.
 -	Synced Slicers across different report pages for consistent filtering.
--	Created a DAX Column for Age Grouping to categorize customers based on their age.
+-	Created a DAX Column for Age Grouping to categorize customers based on age.

 ### 📈 Power BI Visualizations
 Key visualizations included in the dashboard:
 -	Total Transaction Volume & Value: Aggregate view of UPI transactions.